-The analysis of pod morphology was carried out both within the generalized typical zones of the inflorescence and in its dominant middle zone, considering such features as pod length (l, cm), diameter (d, mm), wall thickness (hw, mm).
+The analysis of pod morphology was carried out both within the generalized typical zones of the inflorescence and in its dominant middle zone, considering such features as pod length (1, cm), diameter (d, mm), pod length (I, cm), diameter (d, mm), wall thickness (hw, mm).
 The specified indicators were considered on 10 typical plants in incompatible replications for each technological variant of agrocenosis construction.
-The plant typicality and determination of the inflorescence zones were carried out according to the systems of studying the formation of the tiered spatial structure of plants according to the basic principles of phytocenology for technologically
+The plant typicality and determination of the inflorescence zones were carried out according to the systems of studying the formation of the tiered spatial structure of plants according to the basic principles of phytocenology for technologically formed artificial agrocenoses (Ramensky, 1971; Rabotnov, 1978), and according to the methods of similar estimations applied to white mustard (Kumar et al., 1996) and spring rape (Khmelyanchyshyn, 2005).
+We assessed the variation in the morphological parameters of the fruit by sampling 125 pods for each repetition in the section of the selected inflorescence zones (a total sample of 500 pods from each inflorescence zone).
+The total number of replicates of each variant is 4.
+The plant analysis involved evaluating a group of 5 typical plants according to row length stochastically by plot width with a shift in row horizontally from the beginning of flowering of the plants ((Biologische Bundesanstalt, Bundessortenamt and Chemical industry (BBCH) 62 (Meier, 2001)) to the phase when all pods have reached the variety and typic size (BBCH 87).
+For dynamic observation of the intensity of linear and lateral growth of the pod, we marked the indicator plants using coloured markers with the corresponding numbers.

 Table 1.
-The range of acceptable common options for the formation of oilseed radish agrocenosis at the location of the study
+The range of acceptable common optionsfor the formation of oilseed radish agrocenosis atthe location of the study